 Commins explains that his team is working to develop a form of allergy shots, similar to how stinging insect allergies are treated with venom immunotherapy.

 First the team has to identify the antigen that causes the allergic response.
 “We think it’s in the salivary glands, so it may be that we can use purified ticks salivary glands to treat.”

 There is also this good and bad news on the lifespan of this allergy: “We think this goes away over time naturally,” he says.
 “The problem is that additional tick bites will cause it to hang around or even recur.”

-A parting question: Is tick bite the only example of another species abetting a food reaction?
+Last question: Is tick bite the only example of another species abetting a food reaction?